corporateanon/cisco-twitter/README.md

 You don't have to make `.env` file.
 Just `git push` your code to Heroku and set the corresponding environment variables in the app management console (like you did it in `.env` file)

+**Attention!
+There is no authentication mechanism implemented.
+So deploying the app globally is a security violation!**

 ## Deploying to Apache

 TODO